 With a broad membership from 23 countries across Africa, the AfLP works towards a prosperous, climate-resilient Africa, with inclusive green growth, for the welfare of current and future generations.
 It aims to promote low-carbon, climate-resilient development to support poverty alleviation, job creation and environmental management in Africa.

 The objectives of the Africa LEDS Partnership are threefold:

 - Promote information exchange and coordination among LEDS programs and country institutions undertaking and supporting LEDS

 - Cultivate and support LEDS champions across Africa

 - Enhance the capacity for the design and implementation of LEDS in Africa

 As a Secretariat, we provide a platform for individuals and organisations from public, private and non-governmental sectors to share experiences, knowledge, lessons learned and best practices, and to collaborate/coordinate on LEDS design and implementation.
 We also endeavour to coordinate cross-network and cross-initiative linkages that contribute to the achievement of the Partnership’s objectives.

 The LEDS GP technical working groups actively support implementation of LEDS through six cross-cutting themes: AFOLU, Benefits, Energy, Finance, Subnational Integration and Transport.
 As a member of the AfLP you can both contribute to and benefit from the work of these six groups and their affiliated programmes.

 Download our latest Africa Partnership factsheet for more information about our activities.

 The AfLP is free to join and members automatically qualify for membership to the LEDS Global Partnership.
-Included in this membership is access to remote expert support, the LEDS Fellowship Programme, regular training and events.
+Included in this membership is access to remote expert support, regular training and events.
 Members also receive a monthly bulletin from the AfLP Secretariat with the latest news and opportunities related to LEDS activities across Africa.